 - Not weeding often enough is another big problem.
 A daily weeding works very well to keep the weeds at bay.
 It really doesn’t take much time each day and you can enjoy your garden while your at it.
 Too often I play catchup on the weed issues because I get busy and distracted with other life issues – or plant propagating!
 Take a garden each day to visit and cycle through them.
 Eventually you will have your gardens under control so that all you need to do is pull a weed or two then enjoy the garden!

-- holding bed to put plants in where I can eventually move them to a new home when I'm ready.
-If you leave a plant in a nursery pot too long eventually you'll forget to water it.
+Have you ever bought a plant on impulse?
+You wouldn’t be a gardener if you didn’t make this mistake!
+When you walk through a nursery and see a plant that you just have to have, have you thought about where you’re going to plant it?
+This mistake can easily lead to mistake number 2 – Planting the Wrong Plant in the Wrong Place.
+To avoid this mistake (or perhaps just mitigate it) I built a holding bed to put plants in where I can eventually move them to a new home when I’m ready.
+If you leave a plant in a nursery pot too long eventually you’ll forget to water it.
 Then your poor plant because a container of purchased material for your compost bin.
 Another idea is to make a giant list of all the plant you like at the garden center then go to your garden and right down where you want to place those plants.
 Bring the list with you as you visit your favorite nurseries and when the impulse strikes you you already have a plan!

 - The mistake that happens probably more than any other mistake to new gardeners is this: giving up.
 I don’t believe that there is anyone out there who can’t garden.
 I think that beginning gardeners tend to make a few mistakes and get frustrated.
 My advice: stick with it!
 Once you start having a few successes everything gets easier.
 But trust me on this: you will still make mistakes!